schema-first-rest/schema-first-rest.github.io/docs/introduction/theory.md

 title: Theory
 ---

-Schema First: Rest (SFR) is a series of tools and plugins that allow you to build your REST APIs using GraphQL schema definitions.
+Schema Driven: REST (SDR) is a series of tools and plugins that allow you to build your REST APIs using GraphQL schema definitions.

-The magic of SFR is the plugin ecosystem around it.
+The magic of SDR is the plugin ecosystem around it.
 You install the plugins you need to generate code for your projects.
 Plugins can include both decorators that are used in your schema, and code generators to emit code for your project.

-**Important:** There is no GraphQL runtime component of SFR.
+**Important:** There is no GraphQL runtime component of SDR.
 It simply uses GraphQL as a way of expressing your schema.

 ## Example Schema